 Consider the voting situation $\pi = (n_1, n_2, n_3, n_4, n_5, n_6)$ and a runoff rule with $0 < \lambda \le 1$ .
 Assume that at $\pi$ , z is eliminated at the first round and that x wins against y at the second round.
 For simplicity, we say that x is the winner, y is the challenger and z is the (first-round) loser.
 To see how the truncation paradox arises under a runoff rule, recall that this paradox can be seen as a strategic behavior by some voters.
-Taking into the account the specificity of runoff rules that combine both counting points at the first round and majority voting at the second round, successful truncations of preferences are either (i) in favor of the challenger when some voters by truncating their rankings now make x losing at the first round and the loser being beating by the challenger at the second round; or (ii) in favor of the loser who defeats the winner or the challenger in the second round.
+Taking into account the specificity of runoff rules that combine both counting points at the first round and majority voting at the second round, successful truncations of preferences are either (i) in favor of the challenger when, by truncating their rankings, some voters make x lose at the first round and cause the loser to be beaten by the challenger at the second round; or (ii) in favor of the loser who defeats the winner or the challenger in the second round.